-Canada Lodge Holidays 2025
+Canada Lodge Holidays 2026

-Experience Canada’s great outdoors with unforgettable stays in hand-picked character lodges.
 Here’s everything you need to know about planning the perfect Canada lodge holiday, including how to get there, what to do, and where to stay.

 What Is a Canada Lodge Holiday?

 A Canada lodge holiday combines comfort and rustic charm with the stunning natural beauty the country is famous for.
-Whether you’re staying in a remote mountain retreat, a lakeside cabin, or a stylish eco-lodge, these stays bring you closer to Canada’s wilderness while offering a warm, welcoming base.
+Whether you’re staying in a remote mountain retreat, a lakeside cabin, or a stylish eco-lodge, these lodges bring you closer to Canada’s wilderness while offering a warm, welcoming base.
 Lodge holidays are ideal for wildlife lovers, road-trippers, couples, and families alike.

-Where Are the Best Lodges in Canada?
+Where are the Best Lodges in Canada?

 Lodges are found in some of the most scenic regions of Canada, including:

-- Banff & Lake Louise Lodges: Stay near turquoise lakes, glacial valleys, and soaring mountain peaks.
-Popular picks include lodges on the Icefields Parkway and character inns just minutes from Lake Louise.
+- Banff & Lake Louise Lodges – stay near turquoise lakes, glacial valleys, and soaring mountain peaks.
+Popular picks include lodges on the Icefields Parkway and character inns just minutes from Lake Louise

-- British Columbia Wilderness Lodges: Explore the rainforests and fjords of coastal BC, or venture inland to discover secluded lodges on pristine lakes.
+- British Columbia Wilderness Lodges – explore the rainforests and fjords of coastal BC, or venture inland to discover secluded lodges on pristine lakes

-- Ontario Lakefront Lodges: Enjoy classic Canadian cottage country with peaceful lakeside stays perfect for fishing, canoeing, and hiking.
+- Ontario Lakefront Lodges – enjoy classic Canadian cottage country with peaceful lakeside stays perfect for fishing, canoeing, and hiking

 How Do You Get to Lodges in Canada?